Melsungen

 Melsungen ([ˈmɛlzʊŋən]) is a small climatic spa town in the Schwalm-Eder district in northern Hesse, Germany.
 In 1987, the town hosted the 27th Hessentag state festival.

 Geography

 Melsungen lies on the river Fulda in the North Hesse Highlands.
 The streams Pfieffe and Kehrenbach, flow into the Fulda in the town.
 A few kilometres downstream, the river Eder flows into the Fulda.

 Location

 The nearest large towns are Kassel (downstream, about 22 km to the north) and Bad Hersfeld (upstream, about 32 km to the southeast).

 Constituent communities

-Melsungen comprises several smaller communities.
-In addition to the main community, which is also called Melsungen, there are seven communities named Adelshausen, Günsterode, Kehrenbach, Kirchhof, Obermelsungen, Röhrenfurth and Schwarzenberg.
+Melsungen consists of several smaller communities.
+Besides the main community, there are seven other communities: Adelshausen, Günsterode, Kehrenbach, Kirchhof, Obermelsungen, Röhrenfurth, and Schwarzenberg.

 History

 Historical records of the town date from 802, but it was likely settled much earlier, during the Hallstatt period (9th to 4th Centuries BCE).

 Middle Ages

 Melsungen had developed into a small town (burgus) by 1189.
 The town's coat of arms also originated at this time.

 In the course of its history, Melsungen often changed hands.
 The fiercest fighting over the town was between the Archbishops of Mainz and the Landgraves of Hesse and Thuringia.

-Melsungen achieved its importance from its location at the crossroads of three mediaeval trade routes, the Sälzerweg, running east–west; the Nürnberger Straße, running north–south; and Durch die langen Hessen (roughly translated "Through the Long Hesse").
+Melsungen gained significance due to its location at the intersection of three medieval trade routes: the Sälzerweg, which runs east–west; the Nürnberger Straße, which runs north–south; and Durch die langen Hessen (roughly translated as "Through the Long Hessians").